Joehuu/osu-wiki/wiki/Performance_troubleshooting/en.md

 Then check these things from your device:

+- Windows-specific
     - Have you updated your drivers (especially GPU)?
 Try doing so and see if things improve.
 Alternatively, if you recently updated them, try rolling back.
     - Does your PC use an NVIDIA Optimus or similar hybrid graphics setup?
 If so, try forcing the game to run on each of the GPUs to compare performance.
 It is quite common for the integrated GPU to provide more consistent performance for games like osu!.
 Search for “Graphics settings” in Windows and set osu! to either “Power Saving” or “High Performance” to experiment.

+- Make sure you have game mode ([Windows 10+](https://www.windowscentral.com/how-enable-disable-game-mode-windows-10), [macOS 14+ with Apple silicon](https://support.apple.com/en-us/HT213658)) enabled.
+It provides dedicated cores and resources to osu!.

 ## The types of "lag"